Snegovichok/InformationAboutCars/README.md

 - python manage.py createsuperuser

 Start the server:
-Note: On the command line, go to where you have manage located.py and run:
 - python manage.py runserver

 Addition:
-- python manage.py squashmigrations (To combine the old migrations)
+- python manage.py squashmigrations (to combine the old migrations)

-To reset the database.
-- python manage.py reset_db
+- python manage.py reset_db (to reset the database)

 ## RESULT:
-You should have a link to the server (at http://127.0.0.1:8000 /).
+You should have a link to the server (at http://127.0.0.1:8000/).
 Open it in any browser.